cfabregas85/Palindrome/README.md

 The Palindrome application was built using:

-.Net Framework
+.Net Framework,
-ASP MVC
+ASP MVC,
-WEB API
+WEB API,
 JavaScript / JQuery